We are almost at the end of the year, and the entire 2026 has just whizzed past us (is it just me or others feel likewise?

 However, the other ingredients simply made up for the onion and we didn’t miss it at all.
 This is a quick dip and can go great with Veg Crudites, Nachos, Potato Wafers or even as a spread for Quesadilla or Burritos.

-Other Dips you may enjoy are:
+Other Vegan vegetarian Dips and appetisers you may enjoy are:

 Let’s get to today’s easy peasy but truly delicious dip.